3komma3volt/iSpindelVisualizer/readme.md

 The iSpindel Visualizer is a simple, easy to use chart display of [iSpindel](https://www.ispindel.de) measurement data using PHP, MySQL, Bootstrap and chart.js.

-The intention was to create an extremely simple tool which stores the data which is sent by the iSpindel HTTPS POST and displaying it without any registration and special cloud service.
+The intention was to create an extremely simple tool which stores the data which is sent by the iSpindel HTTPS POST and displaying it without any registration with e-mail and special cloud service.

 ![Dashboard](assets/dashboard.png)

 ## Installation

+The iSpindel Visualizer has now a installer for the tables.

-1. Create a database as in the **sql_structure.sql**
+1. Configure the database connection in **configuration.php**.

-2. Configure the database connection in the **configuration.php**
+2. Open the URL with `/install.php` to create the tables.

 ## Usage